MayurKasidariya/IdentityServerDemo/README.md

                 .GetAsync("https://localhost:44332/weatherforecast")
                 .Result;
     ```
-    add one class in model to get converted result from API
+    add one class in the model to get a converted result from API
     ```csharp
     public class WeatherData
     {